Last Updated on April 15, 2023 by The Filtery

 As its name indicates, PVC contains chlorine, which creates byproducts called dioxins and furans.
 These are extremely toxic chemicals.
 According to the World Health Organization (WHO), dioxins “can cause reproductive and developmental problems, damage the immune system, interfere with hormones and also cause cancer.”

-Not only that, but PVC almost always contains phthalates (which are used to make the plastic more flexible).
+Not only that, but PVC commonly contains phthalates (which are used to make the plastic more flexible).
 Phthalates are endocrine disruptors, which means they can interfere with one’s natural hormone function and lead to infertility and developmental toxicity.
 They’re also linked to things like diabetes and asthma, and also may be carcinogenic.

 Plus, as with almost all other plastics, PVC becomes even more toxic when heated.
 When the plastic reaches a certain temperature, it begins to release volatile organic compounds (VOCs) into the air, which you can then breathe in.